luckyuho/nanoDegree/DataStructAndAlgorithm/P2/Task5/Autocomplete_with_Tries.md

 Build trie and trie node and find the suffixes.

 ### Time and Space Complexity Analysis
-The worst time complexity for this program is O(n).
-The space complexity is O(n).
+The modular time complexity of TrieNode is O(1).
+The worst modular time complexity of Trie is O(n).
+The best modular time complexity of Trie is O(1).
+The average modular time complexity of Trie is O(log(n)).
+The space complexity is O(1).